 Keeping your beard clean

-The main item you need in your beard kit is something that’s going to help you clean and nurture your facial hair while also helping to clean your facial skin underneath your beard.
+The main item you need in your black man beard kit is something that’s going to help you clean and nurture your facial hair while also helping to clean your facial skin underneath your beard.
 This might sound like a simple idea, but products that are designed to wash your beard hair are often not the same mixture you want to wash your face.

 If you’re anything like me, the skin from my mustache down to my neck is extremely sensitive and very prone to irritation so I like to use all natural soaps to reduce irritation on my skin and face.